-Master of Science in Homeland Security
+Master of Science in Cyber and Homeland Security Administration

 The goals of the program are to:

-- provide graduate level studies for the non-traditional student involved in homeland security,
+- Provide graduate level studies for the non-traditional student involved in homeland security,

 - support success of the students in the educational process,